 - Customer Billing costs are allocated on the number of customer bills to each cost center, which can change from month to month.
 As in a majority of cases a customer has both a water and sewer bill, the billing costs for Central Marina are allocated 50/50 between Marina Water and Marina Sewer.
 Ord is addressed in the same manner.
 This allocation excludes staff labor associated with customer billing.
-Account numbers are not necessarily correlated with effort or services provided by staff. - Groundwater Sustainability Agency (GSA) activities are allocated based on the amount each water cost center is allowed to draw from Salinas Valley Groundwater (8,023 AFY total). - Marina Water 3,020 AFY = 38% 0

-- Ord Water 5,023 AFY = 62% 0 - Ord Annexation related costs are allocated 50/50 between Ord Water and Ord Sewer
+Account numbers are not necessarily correlated with effort or services provided by staff. - Groundwater Sustainability Agency (GSA) activities are allocated based on the amount each water cost center is allowed to draw from Salinas Valley Groundwater (8,023 AFY total) as well as water agreements (2,977 AFY total) the District has to provide water and requires the draw from the sub-basin. - o Marina Water: 3,020 AFY + 1,400 AFY = 4,420 AFY (40%) - o Ord Water: 5,023 AFY + 1,577 AFY = 6,600 AFY (60%) - Ord Annexation related costs are allocated 50/50 between Ord Water and Ord Sewer - Master Plan related costs and system studies are based on miles of pipeline: